mike-koch/ets2-mobile-route-advisor/README.md

  - *Italian (Italy) (it-IT)*
  - Spanish (Spain) (es-ES)

-*Italics indicate that the language has not yet been updated for 2.0.0*
+*Italics indicate that the language file has not been updated to 2.0.0, and therefore some text may be a mixture of the translated language and English (US).*

 ## Screenshots
 ![Navigation Information](http://i.imgur.com/FkA5hrum.png)